About me

 Teaching

-I have experience in teaching classes in Political Science and Data Science.
-I was a teaching assistant for courses covering Quantitative Text Analysis and Machine Learning at the LSE’s Department of Methodology, as well as for Measurement in Data Science, Causal Inference, and an introductory course on Comparative Politics at UCL.
+I have experience in teaching classes in Political Science and Data Science across all levels.
+Currently, I am lecturing an MA class on Voting Behaviour and Public Opinion at Humboldt University.
+Previously, I was a teaching assistant for courses covering Quantitative Text Analysis and Machine Learning at the LSE’s Department of Methodology, as well as for Measurement in Data Science, Causal Inference, and an introductory course on Comparative Politics at UCL.
 In addition, I regularly teach and organise workshops for civic education programmes in Germany and Eastern Europe.

 Markus Kollberg